Dimash Qudaibergen: 2025: Stranger tour in New York, Mexico, Barcelona, London, Berlin, Riga

+2026: Music performances continue, first award as producer

+On 16 January 2026, Dimash performed at the opening and closing ceremonies of the 2026 Tmall NEWty Festival Offline Events in Shanghai, China.

+He also participated as ambassador in the Freedom Inside Forum which was held in Astana on 9 April 2026.

+Dimash received the Weibo Macau China Award for Annual Contribution to International Cultural Exchange, his first international award as a producer on April 11, marking a new milestone in his career, at the 2026 Weibo Gala in Macau.

+On 18 April 2026, Dimash performed together with Placido Domingo at the 'Three Icons One Stage' concert, with the third artist Stjepan Hauser pulling out due to injuries.
+Other classical music stars who took to the stage were talents such as Yelena Dudochkin, Plácido Domingo Jr., Mansur Qudaibergen, Soma Balázs-Piri and Bence Bánkövi, with the 60-piece Budafok Dohnányi Orchestra, conducted by Péter Pejtsik and Eugene Kohn.

 Other ventures

 Modeling

 Dimash has been a model for fashion labels and for Lifestyle and Fashion magazines.
 He was on the magazine covers of Men's Health, Southern Metropolis, Starbox, Easy, L’Officiel Hommes, Ivyplume, Chic, Chic Teen, and Elle.
 He was also featured in photo series of other magazines, including Cosmopolitan and OnlyLady, and in fashion videos for e.g. Elle Shop and Cosmopolitan.

 Acting

 Dimash starred as an actor in several Chinese and Russian TV productions.

 Singing contests

 Dimash is the initiator in 2018 of the annual Kazakh Baqytty Bala Children's Singing Contest.
 He also served as a jury member for Bala Dausy, Slavic Bazaar, Super Vocal, New Wave, and music contest Virtuosos.
+In 2026, Dimash was executive producer for 'Voice Beyond Horizon' a program on Hunan TV channel which premiered on 5 February 2026.